This post contains affiliate links. When you purchase through our links, we may earn a commission.

 New baby potatoes, crunchy snow peas, tender stem broccoli, red bell peppers and nutty chickpeas swimming in spicy green curry all blend perfectly for a garden fresh and comforting meal.

-A beauty to look at and a healthy one at that!
+A beauty to look at and one that’s good for you too!

 Green Vegetable, Young Potato and Chickpea Thai Curry